VikentiosVitalis/artificial_intelligence/README.md

 2. Shortest path algorithms (A*, Dijkstra, Best First, Heuristic functions)
 3. Shortest path algorithms performance comparison
 4. Alpha-Beta Pruning
-5. Interactive grids for the Shortest paths algorithms.
+5. Interactive grids for the Shortest paths algorithms

 ## Laboratory 2: Recommendation System with Prolog
-1. Study of Metadata, Creation of the world and Prolog queries.
+1. Study of Metadata, Creation of the world and Prolog queries
-2. Recommendation system based on the characteristics of a movie.
+2. Recommendation system based on the characteristics of a movie
 3. User ratings, model training and movie rating forecasting

 ## Laboratory 3: Recommendation System with Decision Trees